Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Introduction

 If $K$ is a field, $\ol{K}$ is its algebraic closure.
 We write $G_K$ for the absolute Galois group of $K$.
 If $H \leq G_K$, we write $\ol{K}^H$ for the fixed field of $H$ in $\ol{K}$.
 Similarly, if $\Gamma$ is a group of automorphisms of a ring $A$, we write $A^{\Gamma}$ for the fixed ring under $\Gamma$.

-If $x$ is a scheme-theoretic point of a scheme $X$, then $\mc{O}_{X,x}$ is the local ring of $x$ on $X$.
+We use the standard theory of higher ramification groups for the upper and lower numbering from \cite[IV]{Se:lf}.
+However, unlike in \cite{Se:lf}, if $L/K$ is a nontrivial $G$-Galois extension of complete discrete valuation rings with algebraically closed residue fields, then the \emph{conductor} of $L/K$, written $h_{L/K}$, will be for us the greatest upper jump (i.e., the greatest $i$ such that $G^i \neq \{id\}$).
+This is consistent with \cite{Ob:fm}.

 If $R$ is any local ring, then $\hat R$ is the completion of $R$ with respect to its maximal ideal.
 If $R$ is any ring with a non-archimedean absolute value $| \cdot |$, then $R\{T\}$ is the ring of power series $\sum_{i=0}^{\infty} c_i T^i$ such that $\lim_{i \to \infty} |c_i| = 0$.
 If $R$ is a discrete valuation ring with fraction field $K$ of characteristic 0 and residue field $k$ of characteristic $p$, we normalize the absolute value on $K$ and on any subring of $K$ so that $|p| = 1/p$.
 We always normalize the valuation on $K$ so that $p$ has valuation $1$.

 A \emph{branched cover} $f: Y \to X$ is a finite, surjective, generically \'{e}tale morphism of geometrically connected, smooth, proper curves.
-If $f$ is of degree $d$ and $G$ is a finite group of order $d$ with $G \cong \Aut(Y/X)$, then $f$ is called a \emph{Galois cover with (Galois) group $G$}.
-If we choose an isomorphism $i: G \to \Aut(Y/X)$, then the datum $(f, i)$ is called a \emph{$G$-Galois cover} (or just a \emph{$G$-cover}, for short).
+If $f$ is of degree $d$ and we choose an isomorphism $i: G \to \Aut(Y/X)$, then the datum $(f, i)$ is called a \emph{$G$-Galois cover} (or just a \emph{$G$-cover}, for short).
 We will usually suppress the isomorphism $i$, and speak of $f$ as a $G$-cover.